ALM-Rangers/Guidance/src/Stories/rings-or-feature-flags.md

 ![Feature flags](_img/rings-or-feature-flags/FF-switch.png)

-A typical feature flag implementation is based on (1) a feature flag implementation service that defines the flag, (2) a run-time query to determine value of the flag, and (3) an if-else programming construct, as shown:
+A typical feature flag implementation is based on (1) a feature flag implementation service that defines the flag, (2) a run-time query to figure out the value of the flag, and (3) an if-else programming construct, as shown:

 ![Feature flags](_img/rings-or-feature-flags/feature-flags.png)